 What is always eye-opening for me is finally getting to work with an organisation that has been too busy to train their leaders.
 These are companies that have been in high-growth for years.
 Generating value and revenue that is above average.

-When I finally get to work with these leaders, I get pretty excited.
-After all, many of them have been on a growth journey that few get to experience.
-I wonder about what wisdom they can share and which strategies have lead to their success.
+When I finally get to work with these high-performing employees, I get pretty excited.
+After all, many of them have experienced growth opportunities that most dream about.
+I wonder about what wisdom they can share and which strategies have used in their successful organization.

-But what I've learnt is that not all high performers are equal.
+But what I've learnt is that not all star performers are equal.
 Some learn from the experience at a deep level, others don't.

-Let me break down the four types of top performers, based on my Achievement Zone Model, in my book, Trusted to Thrive (get a free chapter here) that I see:
+Let me break down the four types of top high-performing individuals, based on my Achievement Zone Model, in my book, Trusted to Thrive (get a free chapter here) that I see:

-This type of performer is rare.
-In fact, if you were to ask this type of high performer which type they are they would nominate the anxious high performer.
-They're humble.
+This type of top-performing employee is rare.
+In fact, most of the time they would nominate themselves as an anxious high performer.
+A key trait is that they're humble.
 Even when they have achieved a new milestone, they are onto the next one.
 There is no time to celebrate their accomplishments.

 What is striking about them is their hunger.
-They are hungry to learn, try new things and get results.
+They are hungry to learn, try new things, take actionable steps and get results.
+They put their hand up for challenging projects.

-They are also very mindful about keeping their high performance going.
-It's why they are dedicated to continual learning, so they have the inspiration they need to try new things.
+They are also very mindful about improving their level of performance.
+It's why they are dedicated to continuous learning, so they have the inspiration they need to try new things.
+Their growth mindset means they are always involved in professional development and setting new business goals.

 During a leadership workshop, they stand out by their measured, well-thought out responses.
 They write a lot of notes and they do the homework.
 They are one of the few that take the time to reflect on their successes and failures.
 Their self-awareness is higher than most.
 But they will still beat themselves up for taking to much time off on the weekend or taking their eye off the ball.
 They are also more likely to ask me deep questions.

-Achievement Zone performers tend to be calm and positive about the future.
+Achievement Zone performers tend are very driven.
 They hit the Achievement Zone when they believe in themselves and their people.
+When they let their fears subside.
+They are team players and people love working with them which is why they quite naturally lead a high-performing team.
 Their excitement and ability to communicate a clear vision is inspiring to all.

 Typically, they are founders, CEOs or on a fast track to being an executive.